Skytheredhead/outlookscrape/README.md

    ```bash
    py -3 -m streamlit run app.py
    ```
-5. Follow the on-screen prompts to save your Outlook credentials, capture cookies via the manual login flow, and start the background watcher.
+5. Follow the on-screen prompts to save your Outlook credentials, create the persistent Outlook browser profile via the manual login flow, and start the background watcher.

 ## Features
 - Streamlit dashboard with start/stop controls, focus-aware live logging, and dependency self-checks.
 - Securely encrypted storage of Outlook credentials (Fernet encryption, decrypted only at use time).
-- Manual and headless Selenium sessions with cookie reuse and CAPTCHA detection.
+- Manual and headless Selenium sessions backed by a persistent Chrome profile to minimize CAPTCHAs.
 - Gmail API integration for forwarding and alert notifications.
 - Human-like polling cadence, cooldowns on failure, and persistent forwarding history.